This post may contain affiliate links. This blog generates income via ads.

 Growing up, we didn’t eat very much venison.
-My dad didn’t hunt and neither did my mom, so venison wasn’t really available to us.
 I do remember one time my mom trying to pass off venison bacon as turkey bacon (which didn’t work at all), but other than that, I have no real memories of eating deer meat as a child.

 What is a Venison Burger?

 A venison burger is just like a regular hamburger, except instead of cuts of beef it’s made with ground venison!
-I season, cook, and store my venison burgers just like regular hamburgers and recommend that you do the same.
+I season, cook, and store my venison burgers very similar to regular hamburgers, so if you've made beef burgers you can make deer burgers!

-Venison is a much leaner meat than most beef burgers and comes from animals that aren’t treated with any artificial hormones or antibiotics.
-They are essentially fed an organic diet (at least our deer are), too!
-It’s an incredibly flavorful meat that is hearty and filling.
+Ground venison meat is an incredibly flavorful meat that is hearty and filling.
 Some people say it tastes gamey, but I believe with the right seasoning and technique, you’ll like this easy venison burger recipe better than beef!

 - Ground Venison